Sebastián Meza

 Sebastián Tomás Meza (born 14 March 2000) is an Argentine professional footballer who plays as a goalkeeper for Huracán.

 Career

+Huracán

 Meza joined Huracán in 2018, having previously played for his hometown team Ex Alumnos Escuela N°185.
-He signed his first professional contract on 6 March 2020.
-His unofficial bow came in early October in a friendly against Talleres.
+On 6 March 2020, Meza signed his first professional contract through June 2023.
+His unofficial debut came in early October in a friendly against Talleres.
 In the succeeding months, Meza was selected on the bench for four Copa de la Liga Profesional matches.
+Meza extended his contract with Huracán through the end of 2024 in December 2020.
 After again going unused for a Copa Argentina tie with Estudiantes on 25 February 2021, Meza made his senior debut on 1 March in a Copa de la Liga abandoned encounter with Atlético Tucumán; he was selected to start by Israel Damonte after first-choice Facundo Cambeses suffered a hand injury.

+Loan to Sarmiento

 On 30 May 2022, Meza joined Sarmiento on loan until June 2023 with a purchase option.

+Return to Huracán

+In April 2024, Meza extended his contract through the end of the 2026 season.
+In March 2025, Meza again extended his contract with Huracán, this time through the end of the 2027 season.

 Personal life

 On 3 February 2021, it was revealed that Meza - along with eleven Huracán teammates - had tested positive for COVID-19 amid the pandemic.